 How Does Credit Card Fraud Happen?

-Credit card fraud has a multitude of forms, showcasing a diverse array of deceptive tactics.
+Credit card fraud has a multitude of forms, showcasing a wide variety of deceptive tactics.
 Below, we highlight eight of the most prevalent types.

 • Card Present Fraud: This type of fraud occurs when a fraudster physically presents a counterfeit or stolen credit card for payment at a merchant location.
 It may involve using altered or cloned cards to make purchases.